cvcal/NoteMatrix-project-notebook/November 9.md

     to provide.
 Turns out making instruments is hard?

-In an effort to clarify my thought process and my vision for this project, I made some nice images, and updated the [design and implementation](https://github.com/cvcal/NoteMatrixWithTonality/blob/master/documents/design_and_implementation.md) document with some more detailed description of what I want with the final product, and how this will impact and help determine implementation.
+In an effort to clarify my thought process and my vision for this project, I made some nice images, and have started working on the [design and implementation](https://github.com/cvcal/NoteMatrixWithTonality/blob/master/documents/design_and_implementation.md) document with some more detailed description of what I want with the final product, and how this will impact and help determine implementation.